sippey/sippey.github.com/_posts/2010/2010-03-12-how-you-like-me-now.markdown

 layout: post
 title: "how you like me now"
 permalink: /2010/03/how-you-like-me-now.html
+tags:
+- Television
 ---

-<p>Watching The Heavy's <a href="http://www.cbs.com/late_night/late_show/video/?pid=PMZn0ZshOfdkqPhyLc_5uASnrFZKAgkd">much-linked performance on Letterman</a>, all I could think of was Robert Smigel's version of Lorne Michaels screaming "Noooooo!!!
-This needs to be on myyyy shooooooooooooooowwwwww!!!!"</p>
+Watching The Heavy's [much-linked performance on Letterman](http://www.cbs.com/late_night/late_show/video/?pid=PMZn0ZshOfdkqPhyLc_5uASnrFZKAgkd), all I could think of was Robert Smigel's version of Lorne Michaels screaming "Noooooo!!!
+This needs to be on myyyy shooooooooooooooowwwwww!!!!"